edbeh/ablr-coding-challenge/README.md

 ## Evaluation Criteria
-1. Simplicity - aim for the simplest solution that gets the job done whilst remaining readable, extensible and testable.
+1. Simplicity - aim for the simplest solution that gets the job done whilst remaining readable, extensible and testable.<br/>
 Note: The app is written with React hooks instead of classes to keep it less verbose.
 I used React.useState since the number of states are small, but I usually go for React.useReducer if state the is more complex to centralise business logics.
 This allows for easier expansion and maintenance.